-Tables, graphs and illustrations should be inserted into the text as it would appear on the final accepted article.
-They should not be presented separately.
-Tables must be cited in the main text in numerical order.
-Tables should be self-explanatory and the data they contain must not be duplicated in the text or figures.
-Tables should not be unduly long.
-Illustrations should be used only when data cannot be clearly expressed otherwise.
+Tables and illustrations should be inserted into the text as it would appear on the final accepted article, and not separately.
+Tables and illustrations must be cited in numerical order.
+Tables should be self-explanatory and the data they contain must not be duplicated in text or illustrations.
+Tables should not be unduly large.
 Illustrations should be trimmed to remove all redundant areas.
-Computer graphics, illustrations and photographs will be accepted.
+Tables and illustrations can be of grey scale or colour.

 4.3 Nomenclature and measurements:

-The authors are expected to adhere to the standardized nomenclature wherever necessary: The SI units should be used; if not exclusively, please provide the SI value in parentheses after each value.
-Generic names should be used for drugs and, if necessary, brand name may follow in brackets.
-Doses of drugs should be in metric units.
+The authors are expected to adhere to the standardized nomenclature wherever necessary: The SI units should be used; if not, provide the SI value in parentheses after each value.
+Generic names should be used for drugs and, if appropriate and necessary brand names can be used.

 4.4 Supporting Analysis

-All supportive analysis on which the conclusions given in the publication must be made available for reviewers and editors if and when requested.
+All supportive analysis on which the conclusions given in the manuscript must be made available for reviewers and editors if and when requested.

 4.5 Supplementary Data

 Only directly relevant material should be included in the full text of manuscripts.
-Supporting materials and Appendices which are not essential for inclusion in the full text, but would nevertheless benefit the reader, can be published as online Supplementary Data.
-Supplementary Data should be submitted for review, in a separate file or files from the manuscript.
-Authors should make sure that all additional text, figures and tables are presented in a single file to minimize the number of files.
-Authors should ensure that the Supplementary Data is referred to in the main manuscript at an appropriate point in the text.
+Supporting materials and appendices which are not essential for inclusion in the full text, but would nevertheless benefit the reader, can be published as online supplementary data.
+Supplementary data should be submitted for review, as separate files.
+Authors should ensure that the supplementary data is referred to in the main manuscript at an appropriate point in the text.
 It cannot be altered or replaced after the paper has been accepted for publication.
-For the purpose of long-term preservation of this information, we require supplementary material to be published and stored on our website at least for five years.
-It is acceptable for authors to post supplementary material on their own website in addition to this, but not in place of this.
+For the purpose of long-term preservation of this information, we require supplementary material to be stored in our website at least for five years.
+Anonymizing data is a responsibility of the author.

 4.6 Format of the Article